Transportation

 • Sto-Rox

-District-Provided Passes
+District-Provided Bus Passes

 The following school districts manage their own transportation.
-Students who are residents of these districts will be given a bus pass by their districts, provided that they follow the district’s registration policy.City High cannot load or replace Connect Cards for the following districts.
-A student MUST go to the district's main office to receive their card or have it replaced.
+Students who are residents of these districts will be given a bus pass by their districts, provided that they follow the district’s registration policy.
+Please be advised that City High does not purchase, or replace lost, bus passes for students who reside within the below districts.
+Students MUST contact their home district for transportation issues (i.e., lost cards, cards not working, etc.)

 • Avonworth School District